Model Overview

 - We currently expect all the images under a single parent folder and the relative path of images from different datasets are written under

-in the H5 files generated.
+image_keyin the H5 files generated.
 For example: